Purchases of medicines in the EU/EEA

 This also applies if the healthcare is received in another EU/EEA country.

-The user fee payable will be calculated during processing of your claim for reimbursement for treatment abroad.
+The user fee payable will be calculated during the processing of your claim for reimbursement for treatment abroad.
 This user fee will be entered in the user-fee registry and will form the basis for a healthcare exemption card.
-If you already hold an exemption card, the user fee will be paid to you together with the reimbursement.
+If you already have an exemption card, the user fee will be paid to you along with the reimbursement.

 Read more about maximum user fees and which types of healthcare are comprised by the exemption card system.